Differential equation for partition functions and a duality pseudo-forest: Discussion

 \section{Discussion}

 In this paper we achieved two main results: derived a differential equation \eqref{eq:the-equation} for the extended partition function (see Sec. \ref{sec:extended}) and then used it to construct a pseudo-forest of duality transformations (see Sec. \ref{sec:forest}).
 The first result should be viewed as a step towards developing an operator representation of partition functions (see Sec. \ref{sec:introduction}), while the second result can perhaps be viewed as a step towards identifying a complete {\it web} of duality transformations between {\it all} quantum systems.
-Indeed, the differential operator which annihilates the extended partition function in equation \eqref{eq:the-equation} has a very specific from and as a result (we suspect) only a tiny fraction of {\it all} duality transformation was identified.
-This might be a good start and the next step \cite{Vanchurin2} should be to test the formalizm on some simple systems such as the SYK model \cite{SYK, SYK1, SYK2} (see Sec. \ref{sec:disordered}), but it might also be important to study possible generalizations.
+Indeed, the differential operator which annihilates the extended partition function in equation \eqref{eq:the-equation} has a very specific form and as a result (we suspect) only a tiny fraction of {\it all} duality transformation was identified.
+This might be a good start, but it is also important to study possible applications and generalizations.